 2. I have a lead service.
 Is the water safe to drink?

 Yes.
-MPU is in full compliance with the EPA’s Lead and Copper Rule.
-MPU is required to collect a lead and copper sample from (30) private residences every three years to ensure compliance with the lead and copper action level.
-MPU has been in compliance with the lead and copper action level, primarily due to the use of polyphosphate for corrosion control – a method allowed by EPA.
-There are various ways you can reduce your risk to lead in your drinking water.
+MPU needs to comply with the EPA’s Lead and Copper Rule.
+MPU is required to collect lead and copper samples from private residences to monitor the lead and copper action levels.
+MPU also uses a polyphosphate for corrosion control – a method allowed by EPA to control lead and copper corrosion.
+If the lead samples exceed the EPA lead action level, MPU is required to advise all water customers of the various ways you can use to reduce your risk to lead in your drinking water.
 See our lead awareness information on the MPU website – www.mpu.org/lead.

 3. I have a lead service.
 Do I have to replace it?